 - external linking to selected articles from more popular industry domains and guest blogging

 - publication in places that your potential customers visit (and therefore not only your social media profiles, but also e.g. dedicated groups, Quora or industry publications),

 - paid content promotion, targeting people who have already bought from you in common points (e.g. demographics, industries, positions, interests, target places)

 - regular send-outs of the newsletter and collecting a database of contacts interested in your industry.

 You don’t know what works in your content marketing strategy and what doesn’t

 The lack of content marketing analytics is a big mistake.
 You’d be surprised how many companies don’t measure the effectiveness of their marketing efforts.
 If you don’t measure the results of the content you create in any way — how will you know if it brings the intended results?

 The main factors determining whether content marketing works are the number of conversions and the conversion rate.
 First of all, check what the users’ behavior on the site looks like (how much time they spend there, how many and what subpages they view and on what elements they focus their attention).
 This basic analysis will give you a clear picture of the statistical user of your website.

-In addition, it’s important to check the influence of your content marketing on the conversion funnel.
+In addition, it’s important to check the influence of your content marketing on the conversion funnel when capturing leads.
 In many cases it doesn’t generate direct lead conversions, but if it (a certain blog post for example) wasn’t on the customer joruney of your lead, they would never reach you and believe that your company is the right business partner to solve their problem.

-If you’ve been investing in content marketing as a strategy for lead generation, but it hasn’t brought the expected results, you probably make one or more of the above mistakes.
+If you’ve been investing in content marketing as a strategy for your lead generation campaign, but it hasn’t brought the expected results, you probably make one or more of the above mistakes.
 Thanks to the fact that you have reached the end of this text, you have the opportunity to stop that and start making other, new mistakes on the road to effective content marketing.